 Kiribati’s scattered islands and numerous communal groups present logistical barriers for implementing a country-wide education program.
 Likewise limited and geographically dispersed building resources create challenges in the construction of schools.

-Tetra Tech is delivering education, with an emphasis on literacy and numeracy, to more than 10,000 school-aged children.
+Tetra Tech delivered education with an emphasis on literacy and numeracy, to more than 10,000 school-aged children.

-We work with participating donors, including the Australian Department of Foreign Affairs and Trade, UNICEF and UNESCO, to support the Kiribati Ministry of Education (MoE) in implementing a comprehensive reform program.
+We worked with participating donors, including the Australian Department of Foreign Affairs and Trade, UNICEF and UNESCO, to support the Kiribati Ministry of Education (MoE) in implementing a comprehensive reform program.

 KEIP is also encouraging and facilitating higher transition rates from primary to junior secondary school and aims to establish a strong educational foundation for young I‐Kiribati who wish to progress to higher education and training.

 A key component of achieving program success is creating school environments that facilitate learning.
 As part of this program we have designed and rolled out kitset classrooms that use only island-found resources – read our insight ‘A building blocks approach to education is already paying off.’

 We have worked closely with our partners to establish the Primary School Rehabilitation Plan that integrates infrastructure development with other activities such as teacher training and workforce development, design and roll-out of school curricula and assessments and improvements in education policy.